 Have you seen some of the claims out there that suicide is 100% preventable?
 There are a variety of organizations that promote a zero suicide goal.
-One example is the Zero Suicide Alliance, which is based in the UK and offers free suicide prevention training in order to help get suicidal people connected to appropriate resources and put an end to suicide.
-There’s a suicide is preventable website, https://www.suicideispreventable.org, which belongs to Know The Signs, an organization based in California in the United States.
+One example is the Zero Suicide Alliance, which is based in the UK and offers free suicide prevention training.
+There’s a Suicide Is Preventable website, which belongs to Know The Signs, an organization based in California.
 Preventable, preventable, preventable.
 But is it reality or just a pipe dream?

 For suicide to ever be 100% preventable, the stars in a number of different areas would need to align 100% of the time.
-Here’s some of the pieces that I can come up with:
+Here are some of the pieces that I can come up with.

-One factors is the stigma regarding help-seeking.
-This is one area where suicide prevention campaigns can potentially have a significant positive effect, in encouraging people to reach out for help.
+One factor is the stigma regarding help-seeking.
+This is one area where suicide prevention campaigns can potentially have a significant positive effect in encouraging people to reach out for help.
 The more help-seeking for mental health is normalized, the better.
 Still, even normalization isn’t necessarily going to help if, for example, someone is feeling utterly worthless and undeserving of help of any kind.

 Hopelessness is often a part of suicidal thinking, and this may be accompanied by feelings of helplessness.
-If someone is feeling that there’s no possible way that anyone would be able to help them, they may not see any point in reaching out to ask for help.
+If someone is feeling that there’s no possible way that anyone would be able to help them, they may not see any point in reaching out.
 Addressing this is partly about making people aware of the treatment options that are available, but it’s also about making sure there are highly effective treatment options to offer people.

-Calling a crisis line is seldom going to be enough to deal with thoughts of suicide.
+Calling a crisis line is seldom going to be enough on its own to deal with thoughts of suicide.
 The majority of people who experience acute suicidality are experiencing some form of mental illness, and that requires effective mental health treatment.

 In a world where scarcity of resources is the norm in healthcare, there are always going to be limitations on what treatment is available and how soon it will be available.
 As long as people are being discharged from emergency departments because they’re not suicidal enough, suicide will never be fully preventable.

 I think the biggest barrier to achieving zero suicide any time soon is the lack of effective treatments.
-Not everyone responds well to currently available treatment.
-There are a lot of people out there with treatment resistant depression, and calling a crisis line may get someone through a difficult moment but it’s not going to change the big picture at all.
+Not everyone responds well to currently available treatment; there are a lot of people out there with treatment-resistant depression.
+Calling a crisis line may get someone through a difficult moment, but it’s not going to change the big picture.
 We need more treatments available so that everyone, or at least the vast majority, has access to something that will work for them.

 Do you think suicide is preventable?